kishore12078/ASP.NET-core-Web-API/The Big Picture/README.md

 -> Blazor WebAssembly and Blazor Server
--> client rendered applications are fall into the category of Single Page Application(SPA) -> components in Blazor is written by Razor and C# and reused over and over again in the application -> browser make a request to server and it has a UserInterface written by Razor and C# -> Blazor code will execute in the browser
+-> client rendered applications are fall into the category of Single Page Application(SPA) -> components in Blazor is written by Razor and C# and reused over and over again in the application -> browser make a request to server and it has a UserInterface written by Razor and C# then it will give it to the frontend -> Blazor code will execute in the browser